-The bidder must provide the recipients of a public offer with an offer document.
-The offer document is a formal legal document containing detailed information for the shareholders to decide if they want to sell their shares.
-The offer document must be prepared in accordance with the principles of the Takeover Act and the recipients must have sufficient time and information in order to be able to reach a properly informed decision about the offer.
 The offer document must be prepared carefully, accurately and without omissions.
 The bidder also must appoint an independent expert to assess if the offer document is complete, in line with the legal requirements stipulated in the Takeover Act (especially with regard to the consideration that is offered) and if the bidder is capable of financing the offer.
 In addition, also the target company needs to appoint an independent expert who has to assess the offer and the target's management and its supervisory board must issue responses to the bid.

-Public offer documents can be downloaded from the website of the Takeover Commission.
+Public offer documents can be downloaded from the website of the Takeover Commission (www.takeover.at).